logseq/handbooks/how-to-write-handbook.md

 ### Categories

-The current top-level grouping of Handbooks is abstracted through `Categories`, which are derived from the first level of directories under `docs/*`.
+The current top-level grouping of Handbook is abstracted through `Categories`, which are derived from the first level of directories under `docs/*`.
 Each Category folder also corresponds to a configuration file `docs/category/config.edn`, which is used to configure the meta information of that `category`.